EDCD/EDMarketConnector/PLUGINS.md

 re-start EDMarketConnector.
 That will be present when plugins are invoked with the synthetic `StartUp` event.
 NB: Might just be a `NavRouteClear` event if that's what was in the file.

+New in version 5.8.0:
+`BodyID` and `BodyType` have been added to the `state` dictionary.
+These now track in the same manner as prior core EDDN plugin code.
+Check the documentation above for some caveats.
+Do not just blindly use this data, or the 'Body' name value.

 ___